-Let's take it to step by step in our Smartro digital projection clock review.
+Let’s take it step by step in our Smartro digital projection clock review.

 Who makes Smartro Projection Clock?

 Smartro is a small company that provides many home products.
-They have product lineups related to food thermometers, outdoor thermometers, ear and forehead thermometer, blood pressure monitor, and remote sensor.
+They have product lineups related to food thermometers, outdoor thermometers, ear and forehead thermometers, blood pressure monitors, and remote sensors.